As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 There are plenty of different EMF shielding products you can buy for the home, ranging from Faraday cages for smart meters to EMF blocking curtains.
-Installing some of these in your home should make a noticeable differences to the levels of EMF radiation you can measure.
+Installing some of these in your home should make a noticeable difference in the levels of EMF radiation you can measure.

 Not only will this be a major inlet of EMF radiation, but under the roof is also a great place to hide some heavy-duty blocking materials.

-Another viable option are EMF blocking canopies (GUIDE) for your bed.
+Another viable option is EMF blocking canopies (GUIDE) for your bed.
 After all, if you work, it’s likely that you’ll be spending most of your time at home in bed.
-Therefore concentrating on shielding your bed is much more useful that trying to shield the whole side of the house.
+Therefore concentrating on shielding your bed is much more useful than trying to shield the whole side of the house.

 3. Use EMF shielding paint